-Al Meera Holding Company W.L.L. ("Al Meera Holding") is a limited liability company, incorporated in the State of Qatar.
+Al Meera Holding Company W.L.L. ("Al Meera Holding") is a limited liability Company, incorporated in the State of Qatar.
 The Company is a holding company for holding the Group's investments and managing its subsidiaries, owning patents, trademarks and real estate needed to carry out its activities.

-Al Meera Supermarkets Company W.L.L. ("Al Meera Supermarkets") is a limited liability company incorporated in the State of Qatar.
-The Company is engaged in the establishment and management of business enterprise and investing therein, owning shares, moveable and immoveable properties necessary to carry out its activities
+Al Meera Supermarkets Company W.L.L. ("Al Meera Supermarkets") is a limited liability Company incorporated in the State of Qatar.
+The Company is engaged in the establishment and management of business enterprise and investing therein, owning shares, moveable and immoveable properties necessary to carry out its activities.

-Al Meera Development Company W.L.L. ("Al Meera Development") is a limited liability company, incorporated in the State of Qatar.
+Al Meera Development Company W.L.L. ("Al Meera Development") is a limited liability Company, incorporated in the State of Qatar.
 The Company is engaged in establishment and management of business enterprise and investing therein, owning patents, trade-works and real estate needed to carry out its activities.

-Qatar Markets Company W.L.L. ("Qatar Markets") is a limited liability company, incorporated in the State of Qatar.
+Qatar Markets Company W.L.L. ("Qatar Markets") is a limited liability Company, incorporated in the State of Qatar.
 The Company is engaged in the sale of food stuff, household items and garments.

-Al Meera Bookstore W.L.L. ("Al Meera Bookstore") is a limited liability company incorporated in the State of Qatar.
+Al Meera Bookstore W.L.L. ("Al Meera Bookstore") is a limited liability Company incorporated in the State of Qatar.
 The Company is engaged in the sale of stationery, computer accessories, books and toys.

-MAAR Trading & Services Co W.L.L. ("MAAR Trading") is a limited liability company incorporated in State of Qatar.
+MAAR Trading & Services Co W.L.L. ("MAAR Trading") is a limited liability Company incorporated in State of Qatar.
 The Company is engaged in the sale of food stuff and household items.

-Al Meera Logistics Services W.L.L. ("Al Meera Logistics") is a limited liability company, incorporated in the State of Qatar.
+Al Meera Logistics Services W.L.L. ("Al Meera Logistics") is a limited liability Company, incorporated in the State of Qatar.
 The Company is engaged in the warehousing and delivery truck services.
 In December 2019, Al Meera Logistics was fully acquired by the Parent Company and was accounted as a subsidiary.
-As of the reporting date, this company has not commenced its commercial operations.
+As of the reporting date, this Company has not commenced its commercial operations.

-Al Oumara Bakeries Company W.L.L. ("Al Oumara Bakeries") is a limited liability company, incorporated in the State of Qatar.
+Al Oumara Bakeries Company W.L.L. ("Al Oumara Bakeries") is a limited liability Company, incorporated in the State of Qatar.
 The Company is engaged in manufacture and sale of bakery products.
+The Company has temporarily ceased operations till further restructuring.

-Al Meera Oman S.A.O.C ("Al Meera Oman") is a limited liability company, incorporated in Sultanate of Oman.
+Al Meera Oman S.A.O.C ("Al Meera Oman") is a limited liability Company, incorporated in Sultanate of Oman.
 The Company is engaged in the construction and management of shopping centers and related facilities.
-As of the reporting date, company has not commenced its commercial operations.

-Al Meera Markets S.A.O.C. ("Al Meera Market") is a limited liability company, incorporated in Sultanate of Oman.
+Al Meera Markets S.A.O.C. ("Al Meera Market") is a limited liability Company, incorporated in Sultanate of Oman.
 The Company is engaged in the establishment and operation of shopping centers, supermarkets and hypermarkets.

-2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs)
+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRS Accounting Standards)

-The accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS recently issued by the IASB and International Financial Reporting Interpretations Committee ("IFRIC") interpretations effective as of 1 January 2021:
+The material accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS recently issued by the IASB and International Financial Reporting Interpretations Committee ("IFRIC") interpretations effective as of 1 January 2023:

-2.1 New and amended IFRS Standards and interpretations that are effective for the current vear
+2.1 New and amended IFRS Accounting Standards and interpretations that are effective for the current year

-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2021, have been adopted in these consolidated financial statements.
+The following new and revised IFRS Accounting Standards, which became effective for annual periods beginning on or after 1 January 2023, have been adopted in these financial statements.